7 Survey Subject Line Examples You Can Copy

 1. Question Form Subject Lines

 As we’ve said, people like answering questions.
-Different people will like answering different types and amounts of questions, and the occasional person will avoid answering as much as possible.
+Different people will like answering different types and amounts of survey questions, and the occasional person will avoid answering as much as possible.

 Still, every good discussion is based on listening and responding.